edurant/edurant.github.io/courses/cs4981/week2lab.md

 These are the image numbers that &ldquo;tricked&rdquo; the network.
 Do you see anything that might make these images harder to classify?

+It is good practice to save your results in case you need them later (e.g., for next week's lab).
+MATLAB will let you save workspace variables using the `save` function.
+There are other functions for saving plots, etc. To simply save all workspace variables, including your trained network, use

+    save week2labResults

+The .mat suffix will automatically be appended indicating this is a MATLAB data file.

 ### Deliverables
 Provide a report, including the screen captures listed in the previous section, and a paragraph or two describing what you did and what you discovered in your results.
 If the network misclassified any of the images, include a few or describe what the tricky images looked like.